FLORIDA MERMAID RUM

 Anyone who’s ever indulged in a drink or two knows that alcohol can make you really sleepy, real fast.
 That’s because alcohol depresses the central nervous system.
 It has a sedative effect that helps you relax and makes you drowsy, so you fall asleep faster.

-Dark rum can actually be used to treat hair loss.
+Dark rum can be used to treat hair loss.
 Soak onion pieces in dark rum overnight, then remove the onion pieces in the morning and use this liquor for hair care to massage your scalp.
 Wash and condition as usual once the rum has dried in your hair.

 Alcohol can cause weight gain in four ways: it stops your body from burning fat, it’s high in kilojoules, it can make you feel hungry, and it can lead to poor food choices.